-If you have specific questions about our services please feel free to call our Patient Services Coordinator, Nicole Quinones, at 901-410-4256 or email her at nquinones@MemphisChoices.org
+If you have specific questions about our services, please feel free to call our LGBTQ Patient Services Coordinator, Joy Evans, at 901-274-3550 ext.
+220 or email her at [email protected].

 NOTE: We are currently an in-network provider with several TennCare and private insurance plans.
 Please call your insurance carrier for details about your own plan coverage and benefits.

-All of our services are available to all of our patients.
-Services for Transgender Individuals include, but are not limited to:
+Services for Transgender patients include, but are not limited to:

 Local agency that empowers, connects, educates and advocates for our Memphis LGBTQ+ community.